GACJ/ComplibHelp/docs/methods/overview.md

     6. First extent

 Details
 :   The published details of the performance: title, performing Guild or Association (if given), location, and conductor (if given).
-The entry in this field acts as a link to the corresponding Bellboard performance, provided it exists and has been linked to the method page (see [Linking Bellboard performances](adding_methods.md/#linking-bellboard-performances)).
+The entry in this field acts as a link to the corresponding Bellboard performance, provided it exists and has been linked to the method page.

 ## References
 ![References tab expanded](../img/references_tab_expanded.png)